chuangzhu/nixos-xlnx/README.md

 xsct ./vitisgenfw.tcl vivado_exported.xsa ./output/directory/ -platform zynqmp  # Or "zynq" for Zynq 7000
 ```

-Assume you have Nix flakes enabled, configure NixOS as follows:
+Assuming you have Nix flakes enabled, configure NixOS as follows:

 ```nix
 {